Abraham Morris WIlliams

 In addition to his legal practice and a variety of African-American organizations, Williams was active in politics – originally as a Republican, but later as a Democrat – and real estate development.
-The 1918 Centennial Cooperative special section included a profile of Williams (which almost surely was written by Williams himself) that outlined some of his initiatives.
+The 1918 Centennial Cooperative special section included a profile of Williams that outlined some of his initiatives.

-In addition to his large legal practice among white and colored he has a valuable clientele among the Italians, whose language he speaks and whose explicit confidence he enjoys.
+In addition to his large legal practice among white and colored, he had a valuable clientele among the Italians, whose language he spoke and whose explicit confidence he enjoyed.

 However, Williams’ dispute with Firman Brown over the hotel construction was not an isolated incident.
 Williams also was accused of financial improprieties in connection with the Enterprise Bank, the “first colored bank” mentioned above, with nonpayment of contractors’ bills in several building projects, and with improper use of legal clients’ money.

 He also bumped heads at times with other prominent African-Americans, including lawyer Charles Gibbs and police detective/developer Amos Duncan (although the same people also worked together on other projects).